Vietnam.vn - Nền tảng quảng bá Việt Nam

 9X Archaeologist: Telling thousand-year-old stories to young people using TikTok

-(Dan Tri) - The TikTok videos Archaeological Diary recording the journey to decode the legend of a 9X guy have attracted hundreds of thousands of likes and interest from the online community, in this field that is selective of young people.
+(Dan Tri) - The TikTok videos Archaeological Diary recording the journey of decoding the legend of a 9X guy have attracted hundreds of thousands of likes and interest from the online community, in this field that is selective of young people.

-A guy wearing a beret, holding a camera, sometimes looks through an old royal decree with the old people, sometimes stands in the middle of an excavation pit with ancient artifacts, carefully measuring and explaining.
+A guy wearing a beret holding a camera, sometimes with the old people, he was looking through an old royal decree, sometimes standing in the middle of an excavation pit with ancient artifacts, carefully measuring and explaining.

 These are familiar images to those who follow the TikTok channel "Archaeological Cemetery".

-The owner of this TikTok channel is Do Minh Nghia - a 9x guy from Hai Phong , currently working in research, excavation and heritage preservation.
+The owner of this TikTok channel is Do Minh Nghia - a 9x guy from Hai Phong , currently working in research, excavation and heritage conservation.

 "Archaeology Diary" - a series of videos he filmed, edited and shared himself - has attracted millions of views and tens of thousands of interested comments, even from people who never thought they would be interested in history.